Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver's games this season have featured more combined points than this contest's total of 215.5 points 67 times.
+- Denver and its opponents have gone over 214.5 combined points in 67 of 82 games this season.

-- Denver's outings this year have an average total of 228.3, 12.8 more points than this game's over/under.
+- Denver has an average total of 228.3 in its outings this year, 13.8 more points than this matchup's over/under.

 Nuggets vs Heat Additional Info